lukas-reineke/i3-workspace-switch/README.md

 # i3-workspace-switch

-A utility for the [i3](https://i3wm.org) tiling window manager, which allows to switch workspace by specifying a number representing their position on an output.
-This effectively allows to switch unnumbered workspaces as if they had consecutive numbers.
+A utility for the [i3](https://i3wm.org) tiling window manager, which assigns each output its own set of 10 workspaces This effectively allows to switch workspaces on each output as if it was the only connected output

 # Installation